ugoviti/izpbx/README.md

 - Install your prefered Linux OS into VM or Baremetal Server

-- Install Docker Runtime and docker-compose utility from https://www.docker.com/get-started for your Operating System.
+- Install Docker Runtime and docker-compose utility for your Operating System from https://www.docker.com/get-started

 - Update or create file `/etc/docker/daemon.json` with:
 (useful to avoid docker proxy NAT of packets.
 Needed to make SIP/RTP UDP traffic works without troubles)